 A variety of friends and family make up the Ollin.ca Team depending on the festival, event, initiative.

-Grateful to be a part of beautiful collaborations with indigenous drumming and singing across Turtle Island, as well and grow the message of bringing together all people from all directions of the world, in community with compassion and care.
+Grateful to be a part of beautiful collaborations across communities, as well and grow the message of bringing together all people from all directions of the world, in community with compassion and care.

 Although we serve communities across various regions, we would like to acknowledge this sacred land on which Ollin.ca primarily operates.
 It has been a site of human activity for over 15,000 years.
 When the first Europeans began to arrive in Southern Ontario in the early 1600’s, the north shore of Lake Ontario and the area originally known as Katarokwi (Kingston) had continued to be a shifting home between the Huron-Wendat Peoples and the Five Nations/St. Lawrence Iroquois.
 In the Mohawk language, the name Katarokwi means a place where there is clay or where the limestone is, and is defined by two rivers, the Cataraqui River and the St. Lawrence River, while Lake Ontario ecologically marks the region.
 The French translation of the Algonquin use of the term Cataracoui, means great meeting place.